MischaU8/yumyum/modelling/model-a-peace-symbol_yj0-j1JjRAs.md

 yum yum
-Floyd here with a quick look at modeling a peace symbol in plasticity start by creating a circle curve then create a line curve that extends from the center of the circle to the edge of the circle
+Floyd here with a quick look at modeling a peace symbol in Plasticity start by creating a circle curve then create a line curve that extends from the center of the circle to the edge of the circle